 Google your keywords and check which sites come up in the results.
 If there are directories on the list or websites open to having relevant links (sometimes linking from yours back to theirs in return), contact them.

 Analyse your results carefully and learn from them.
 Check Google Analytics, search on the major search engines at regular intervals to check your position in the results and keep your content fresh and up to date.

 By following this simple advice, you should be able to make your website more likely to appear in search engine listings.
 If reading this has left you none the wiser about SEO, then you should probably seek the services of a specialist, otherwise you could be left counting the cost in disappointingly low visitor numbers to your website.

 I’ve always found small businesses compelling – what makes them work and the challenge of going it alone are to me the most interesting questions in business.
-And after 19 years of running my company, BHP, I admire SMEs more than ever.
+And after 19 years of running my company, Atom, I admire SMEs more than ever.